-Today I have a bunch of my friends together.
-In fact, we decided to bring team Biceps After Babies on for another podcast episode.
-And so I thought it would be fun, actually, my team thought it would be fun to have them come on and interview me.
-So a lot of times on the podcast, I interview other people and ask them questions, and they thought it would be fun to twist that around and have them come on and interview me.
+Today I have a bunch of my friends together– We decided to bring team Biceps After Babies on for another podcast episode!
+A lot of times on the podcast, I interview other people and ask them questions, and they thought it would be fun to twist that around and have them come on and interview me.
 So I said, heck yes.
-Let's do it, that sounds like a lot of fun and so here we are.
+Let's do it, that sounds like a lot of fun.
+And it was — I hope you don't miss it!

 Find show notes at bicepsafterbabies.com/110